-But if there is one consistent theme, the question arises, "why two books?"
+But if there is one consistent theme, another question arises, "why two books?"
 The answer lies in technology - in the writing technology of the day.
 New Testament Gospels - and Acts - were written on vellum scrolls, with two rollers.
 You could roll from one part to another much like a microfilm reel or even a VCR tape.
-The maximum length of a scroll was about forty feet - any bigger and it got too heavy to hold, and wouldn't fit in the standard racks.
-Well, in the original writing in Greek, each of the Gospel of Luke and the book of Acts take up a full forty-foot scroll.
+The maximum length of a scroll was about twelve metres (forty feet if you prefer) - any bigger and it got too heavy to hold, and wouldn't fit in the standard racks.
+Well, in the original writing in Greek, each of the Gospel of Luke and the book of Acts takes up a full forty-foot scroll.
 The separation into two "books" is the breakpoint between two scrolls.

-The second question, as to just who is this Theophilus, is also revealing.
+The second question, just who is this Theophilus, is also revealing.
 In the English translations that word has a capital letter and thus sure looks like a proper name, like Jim or Elizabeth.
 However, in the original Greek the word is not capitalized - they didn't use capital letters in writings - and is a real word - "theo philus" - which means, "friend of God."
 So, this work, the Book of Acts, is not being written to educate some individual with a Greek-sounding name, but is addressed to "one who loves God."
-You may be rolling your eyeballs by now wondering why on earth I'm even mentioning this - but this helps us understand that this sacred writing is not targeted at converting the unbelieving, but is presented to fulfill the thirst for knowledge of one who is already a lover of God.
-That realization helps us better understand the implications of what is being said as we read this book.
+You may be rolling your eyeballs by now wondering why on earth I'm even mentioning this - but this helps us understand that this sacred writing is not targeted at converting the unbelieving but is presented to fulfill the thirst for knowledge of one who is already a lover of God.
+That crucial realization helps us better understand the implications of what is being said as we read this book.

 So, what other useful insights can we gain from recognizing that these two books are linked?
-As I said at the beginning, it is important, and the author Luke meant for us to view them together.
-The pairing is a lot like the season ender and season opener of a popular TV series, say for example NCIS.
+As I said at the beginning, it is important to, and the author Luke meant for us to, view the two books as one unit, one story.
+As I also said, the pairing is a lot like the season ender and season opener of a popular TV series, say for example NCIS.
 The season ender program finishes with unresolved questions and a message, "to be continued ..." and the season opener always includes a quick review, "in our last episode ..."
-The same is true here ... we are left 'hanging' at the end of Luke's gospel; oh sure, they're all "continually in the temple blessing God", but we're left with a sense of something else coming with Jesus' statement, "stay here in the city until you have been clothed with power from on high."
-The Book of Acts then opens with a recap of the gospel and a replay of the ascension event, and this time not only is the promise of power to come more fully described but also there is an indication from the angels of what's to follow.
+The same is true here ... we are left 'hanging' at the end of Luke's gospel; oh sure, they're all "continually in the temple blessing God", but we're left dangling with a sense of something else coming with Jesus' statement, "stay here in the city until you have been clothed with power from on high."
+The Book of Acts then opens with a recap of the gospel and a replay of the Ascension event and this time not only is the promise of power to come more fully described but also there is an indication from the angels of what's to follow.